karatelabs/karate/karate-gatling/README.md

 Once you have your performance tests working, you may want to tune the logging config.
 Note that there are options to [reduce or completely suppress](https://github.com/karatelabs/karate#logging) the console logging.

 Also note that the [`logback-test.xml`](../examples/gatling/src/test/java/logback-test.xml) in the examples project uses [`<immediateFlush>false</immediateFlush>`](http://logback.qos.ch/manual/appenders.html#OutputStreamAppender).

+## Java DSL
+The Gatling project now gives you the option to script performance tests in [Java instead of Scala](https://gatling.io/2021/11/gatling-3-7-java-dsl-kotlin-and-much-more/).
+This was [recently added to Karate](https://github.com/karatelabs/karate/pull/2434) as well, so please look at [this example](src/test/java/mock/CatsSimulation.java) until the documentation is updated.

 ## Usage